Junaid-Aftab/Non-Uniform-QFT/README.md

 - **NUDFT:** Reference routines for computing the NUDFT, used for validation and performance benchmarking.

-- **NUFFT:** Algorithm that approximate the NUDFT using low-rank approximation to improve computational efficiency.
+- **NUFFT:** Low-rank approximation algorithm for NUDFT to improve computational efficiency.

 - **NUQFT:** Modules implementing the NUQFT and supporting numerical routines required by the algorithm.